Adrenaline Vault: Reception

-The Adrenaline Vault established itself as a popular and respected gaming website, with at least 3 million unique visitors per month in 1999 and an average of between 3 and 4 million visitors per month in 2000.
-By 2002, it was one of the largest and most comprehensive gaming websites, along with Happy Puppy, Games Domain, and GameSpot.
+The Adrenaline Vault received at least 3 million unique visitors per month in 1999 rising to an average of between 3 and 4 million monthly visitors in 2000.
+By 2002, it had been described as one of the larger gaming websites of the period, alongside Happy Puppy, Games Domain, and GameSpot.

 In 1996, the Detroit Free Press selected the Adrenaline Vault as the "top-of-the-line" webzine on PC gaming, praising the site's succinct, straightforward, informative writing.
 In 1998, Greg Zeschuk, president of BioWare at the time, rated the Adrenaline Vault as one of his top five gaming websites.
 The Houston Chronicle rated the Adrenaline Vault the second best game site of 1997, behind GameSpot.
 The Toronto Star listed the Adrenaline Vault as one of the top ten gaming websites in 1997.
+In 1997, Computer Player! noted Adrenaline Vault as a great gaming site, writing: "Its trademark black and purple trimmings and sleek interface make Adrenaline Vault an informative, futuristic read."
 In 2001, Computer Gaming World included the Adrenaline Vault in their "Reality Check" review score compilations.
 In 2002, The Sunday Times called the Adrenaline Vault "one of the best of the gaming news and information sites" and named it the best games site for broadband users due to its comprehensive, alphabetically organized collection of game demos.

 The Sydney Morning Herald considered the Adrenaline Vault "one of the most respected sources of independent and unbiased opinion", primarily on PC gaming but with "always insightful" views on console coverage.
 An APC review rated the Adrenaline Vault 9 out of 10, saying their team of "highly literate, knowledgeable reviewers... do a better job than their rivals such as Gamespot and CNet."
 In 2002, Živě.cz described the Adrenaline Vault as a "legendary online gaming magazine" and "one of the largest and most famous [magazines] on the Internet".